Overview

 Video Player Controls

-• Volume: Adjust the sound level with the volume slider.
+Volume: Adjust sound with the volume slider.

 Video Player Settings